aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 ScanCode license detection overview and key design elements
 ===========================================================

-License detection is about finding common texts between the text of a query file being scanned and the texts of the indexed license texts and rule texts.
-The process strives to be correct first and fast second.
+License detection involves identifying commonalities between the text of a scanned query file and the indexed license and rule texts.
+The process prioritizes accuracy over speed.

-Ideally we want to find the best alignment possible between two texts so we know exactly where they match: the scanned text and one or more of the many license texts.
+Ideally, we want to find the best alignment possible between two texts so we know exactly where they match: the scanned text and one or more of the many license texts.
 We settle for good alignments rather than optimal alignments by still returning accurate and correct matches in a reasonable amount of time.

-Correctness is essential but efficiency too: both in terms of speed and memory usage.
-One key to efficient matching is to process not characters but whole words and use internally not strings but integers to represent a word.
+Correctness is essential but efficiency matters too: both in terms of speed and memory usage.
+One key to efficient matching is to process whole words instead of characters, and to represent words internally using integers rather than strings.

 Rules and licenses
 ------------------

-The detection uses an index of reference license texts and a set of "rules" that are common notices or mentions of these licenses.
-The things that makes detection sometimes difficult is that a license reference can be very short as in "this is GPL" or very long as a full license text for the GPLv3.
-To cope with this we use different matching strategies and also compute the resemblance and containment of texts that are matched.
+The detection uses an index of reference license texts and along with a set of "rules" that are common notices or mentions of these licenses.
+One challenge in detection is that a license reference can be very short as in "this is GPL" or very long as a full license text for the GPLv3.
+To cope with this, we use different matching strategies and also compute both the resemblance and containment of the matched texts.

 Words as integers
 -----------------

-A dictionary mapping words to a unique integer is used to transform a scanned text "query" words and reference indexed license texts and rules words to numbers.
+A dictionary that maps words to a unique integer is used to transform a scanned text "query" words, as well as the words in the indexed license texts and rules, to numbers.
 This is possible because we have a limited number of words across all the license texts (about 15K).
-We further assign these ids to words such that very common words have a low id and less common, more discriminant words have a higher id.
-And define a thresholds for this ids range such that very common words below that threshold cannot possible form a license text or mention together.
+We further assign these ids to words such that very common words have a low id, while less frequent, more distinctive words have a higher id.
+A thresholds is defined for this ids range such that very common words below the threshold cannot, by themselves, form a valid license text or reference.

-Once that mapping is applied, the detection then only deal with integers in two
+Once that mapping is applied, the detection process deals only with integers in two
 dimensions:

 - the token ids (and whether they are in the high or low range).